The cockpit.

 In detail.

-Team-X is split into five surfaces: the org chart you build, the cockpit you watch the team operate from, the intelligence layer that keeps the company honest, the command palette you steer everything with, and the privacy posture that ties it all to your machine.
-This page walks each one.
+Team-X is split into six surfaces: the org chart you build, the cockpit you watch the team operate from, the intelligence layer that keeps the company honest, the command palette you steer everything with, the autonomy plane that runs and audits unattended work, and the privacy posture that ties it all to your machine.
+This page walks each one, with real frames of the shipped build.
 Skip to download if you'd rather see it running.

-Hire from a real role library.
+Hire from a real library.
 Build a real org chart.

 - 57 hand-written role specs, six hierarchy levels, signed pack with SHA256 verification.